-Believe it or not, the words further and farther each have distinctly different meanings, although people tend to use them interchangeably.
+Believe it or not, the words further and farther have different meanings, although people tend to use them interchangeably.

-And it’s no surprise, because these two words look alike, sound alike, and the difference in meaning is quite subtle.
-Plus, there are a few circumstances when they are legitimately interchangeable.
+And it’s no surprise, because these two words look alike, sound alike, and the difference in meaning is subtle.
+Plus there are a few circumstances when they are legitimately interchangeable.

 Let’s solve the further vs. farther mystery once and for all.